ow/owen-home/_posts/2018-11-07-working-with-ux-writers.md

 `Our services are unavailable right now, so we can't log you in.
 Try again soon.`

-In the case a user's account isn't actually allowed to do that:
+And, one last unique message, in case a user's account isn't actually allowed to do that:

 `Your account needs permission to access this area.
 Click here to message the team owner for help.`

 All of these messages tell the user precisely what went wrong, why, and don't leave them hanging wondering what's next.